Steps to Becoming an Accountant in New Mexico

 Accounting Salaries in New Mexico’s Cities and Non-Metro Areas

-Albuquerque-based accountants and auditors earned an average salary of $63,510 in 2014, according to the US Bureau of Labor Statistics.
-The highest average accounting salaries in the state.
+Albuquerque-based accountants and auditors earned an average salary of $68,300 in 2018, according to the US Bureau of Labor Statistics, the highest in the state.
 Those in the top ten percent, however, found a better deal in Las Cruces where they earn $120,900 a year on average.

-The table below contains 2014 salary and employment information for New Mexico accounts across the state’s metropolitan and non-metro areas (US Bureau of Labor Statistics):
+The table below contains 2018 salary and employment information for New Mexico accounts across the state’s metropolitan and non-metro areas.

 Tax Preparer Salaries in New Mexico

-The table below shows the range of salary and employment rates for tax preparers in New Mexico’s metropolitan areas (US Bureau of Labor Statistics, 2014):
+The table below shows the range of salary and employment rates for tax preparers in New Mexico’s metropolitan areas.

 Salary and employment data compiled by the United States Department of Labor’s Bureau of Labor Statistics in May of 2018.
 Figures represent accumulated data for all areas of specialty within the field of accounting and auditing – https://www.bls.gov/oes/current/oes_nm.htm#13-2011.
 BLS salary data represents state and MSA (Metropolitan Statistical Area) average and median earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.